brown9804/VerilogQflowDesignTestAnalysisHub/Design_Complete_Process/gates_design/README.md

 # Electric Design

-Design of NOR3, NAND3 and AOI22 using electric in a Linux VM.
+Design of NOR3, NAND3 and AOI22 (AND-OR-Invert logic and AOI gates are two-level compound or complex) using electric in a Linux VM.

 ## University of Costa Rica